christopherhurt/Pioned/README.md

 - [x] Be able to place bridges
 - [x] Draw outline around square that will be changed
 - [x] Collision detection (including trees)
+- [x] Player chat system
+- [x] Performance: only draw visible characters
+- [x] Performance: only redraw map if parts of the visible map changed (socket messages)
+- [x] Show what is currently selected in the inventory
+- [x] Enter to select item in inventory
+- [x] Fix removing wood on top of water bug
+- [x] Spawn trees at certain time intervals
+- [x] Add Objective System
+    - [x] Create at least 3 different unique objectives
+        - [x] Visit randomly numbered Island
+        - [x] Visit 3 different Islands
+        - [x] Come into contact with n other players
+            - [x] Implement Player Collision
+- [x] Fix player spawning on single or few blocks

 ## Credits